Kotlin/kotlinx.serialization/docs/formats.md

 * [CborPrimitive] represents primitive CBOR elements, such as string, integer, float, boolean, and null.
   CBOR byte strings are also treated as primitives.
+  [CborElement] and [CborPrimitive] do not expose a generic `value` property.
 Concrete primitive types expose dedicated accessors where their CBOR content maps cleanly to Kotlin values.
   Note that Cbor discriminates between positive ("unsigned") and negative ("signed") integers!
   `CborPrimitive` is itself an umbrella type (a sealed class) for the following concrete primitives:
   * [CborNull] mapping to a Kotlin `null`
+  * [CborUndefined] mapping to CBOR `undefined`
   * [CborBoolean] mapping to a Kotlin `Boolean`
-  * [CborInt] represents signed CBOR integer (major type 1 encompassing `-2^64..-1`) and unsigned CBOR integer (major type 0 encompassing `0..2^64-1`).
-  Since this exceeds the range of Kotlin's built-in `Long` type, CborInt consists of `isPositive` and `absoluteValue` representing the absolute value as an `ULong`.
+  * [CborInteger] represents signed CBOR integer (major type 1 encompassing `-2^64..-1`) and unsigned CBOR integer (major type 0 encompassing `0..2^64-1`).
+Since this exceeds the range of Kotlin's built-in `Long` type, CborInteger features `isPositive` and `absoluteValue` representing the absolute value as an `ULong`.
     It also features `long`, `int`, `short`, and `byte` conversion properties that throw when the value cannot be represented in the requested Kotlin type.
   * [CborString] maps to a Kotlin `String`
   * [CborFloat] maps to Kotlin `Double`
   * [CborByteString] maps to a Kotlin `ByteArray` and is used to encode them as CBOR byte string (in contrast to a list